-- 3.4.0.
-Developers and Bidders should note that collusion or anticompetitive behaviour between a Developer and a Bidder, or between Bidders, is an event of disqualification under the Tender Regulations. - 3.4.1.
-Bidders are expressly prohibited from contacting Developers, or vice versa, in relation to any aspect of the Tender Round, a Tender Exercise or any Qualifying Project.
-Additionally, a Bidder should not attempt to contact another Bidder in relation to any aspect of a Tender Exercise or a Qualifying Project. - 3.4.2.
-Where Ofgem holds an event to which Developers and Bidders are both invited in advance of the PB Stage of a Tender Exercise (for example to provide Developers with an opportunity to explain their commercial proposals on operations and maintenance and/or insurance to Bidders), Bidders and Developers may not discuss or raise questions in relation to aspects of the Qualifying Project or Tender Exercise other than those specified in the agenda / event papers.
+- 3.21 Developers and Bidders should note that collusion or anti-competitive behaviour between a Developer and a Bidder, or between Bidders, is an event of disqualification under the Tender Regulations. - 3.22 Bidders are expressly prohibited from contacting Developers, or vice versa, in relation to any aspect of the Tender Round, a Tender Exercise or any Qualifying Project.
+Additionally, a Bidder should not attempt to contact another Bidder in relation to any aspect of a Tender Exercise or a Qualifying Project. - 3.23 Where Ofgem holds an event to which Developers and Bidders are both invited in advance of the PB Stage of a Tender Exercise (for example to provide Developers with an opportunity to explain their commercial proposals on operations and maintenance and/or insurance to Bidders), Bidders and Developers may not discuss or raise questions in relation to aspects of the Qualifying Project or Tender Exercise other than those specified in the agenda / event papers. - 3.24 Once the Preferred Bidder is appointed, Developers will be provided with the contact details of the Preferred Bidder for their Qualifying Project.
+Contact between the Developer and Preferred Bidder for a Qualifying Project is therefore permitted at that stage to finalise commercial agreements for asset transfer.

-3.5.
 Contact with Ofgem

-- 3.5.0.
-If a Bidder wants to contact Ofgem prior to the PB Stage in relation to any aspect of a Tender Exercise, it must do so via the Portal (see Section 4).
-A Bidder must not attempt to contact Ofgem or any of its Advisers in relation to any aspect of a Tender Exercise in any other way, unless Ofgem specifically instructs otherwise. - 3.5.1.
-At the start of each stage, Ofgem may issue a schedule of meetings to Bidders and/or Developers, which may include briefing events or workshops they should attend.
+- 3.25 If a Bidder wants to contact Ofgem prior to the PB Stage in relation to any aspect of a Tender Exercise, it must do so via the Portal (see Section 4).
+A Bidder must not attempt to contact Ofgem or any of its Advisers in relation to any aspect of a Tender Exercise in any other way, unless Ofgem specifically instructs otherwise. - 3.26 At the start of each stage, Ofgem may issue a schedule of meetings to Bidders and/or Developers, which may include briefing events or workshops they should attend.
 This schedule will set out the purpose and required attendees for each meeting.